-RQ is the capacity to recognize and apply diverse influence styles for collaborative advantage.
+RQ is the capacity to recognise and apply diverse influence styles for collaborative advantage.
 RQ offers a measure of Emotional Intelligence (EI) that is reliable, although changeable through intentional training, development and coaching.
 Higher RQ has been linked to employee engagement, retention likelihood, net promoter inclination, safety focus, coaching investment and safety focus, just to name a few essential performance outcomes.

 RQ is based on an integrated model, leveraging style-based measures (including facets of 4 distinct personality styles) and skill-based measures (based on 16 core competencies, or soft skills, associated with the personality styles).
 RQ is measured and developed through the REACH Ecosystem, a unified platform providing unlimited access to the assessments and materials needed to evaluate and grow RQ over time.